 For more than fifty years, ALDEA has partnered with indigenous Guatemalans to strengthen communities and enhance the health and well-being of families.
 Please read on to learn more about the profound and lasting legacy of Dr. Carroll Behrhorst in Guatemala:

 1959: Dr. Carroll Behrhorst travels to Guatemala as a Lutheran medical missionary and is stationed in Antigua, Guatemala.

-1962: Dr. Behrhorst founds a vitally needed medical program in the department of Chimaltenango Guatemala for the Kaqchikel Maya.
-It will grow into a creative center for health and development activities, pioneering an array of village-based interventions.
+1962: Dr. Behrhorst founds a vitally needed medical program in the department of Chimaltenango Guatemala for the Kaqchikel Maya, the Behrhorst Clinic and “Hospitalito,” it will grow into a creative center for health and development activities, pioneering an array of village-based interventions.

 1967: The Behrhorst Clinic Foundation, Inc. incorporates in the U.S. to provide financial support for health and development projects in Guatemala inspired by Dr. Behrhorst’s vision.

 1975: Behrhorst’s Chimaltenango program is cited by the World Health Organization as one of ten models worldwide for effective work among the rural poor.